arch8s/spring-2022/Glossary.md

 > _Engagement_
 the act of engaging. **In our context**, the techniques we introduce to make our users returning back to the platform.

+> _Stakeholder_
+is a party that has an interest in a company and can either affect or be affected by the business

 > _Community Leader_
 is a representative of the platform who facilitates NPOs in their processes and organisational needs